Pre-Chiropractic

 Volunteer and Community Service

-Volunteer and community service are essential for a successful application.
-It demonstrates your character and desire to give back to your community.
-Volunteering can be clinical or non-clinical, for example tutoring at a local community center, helping at a church or nursing home, or becoming an EMT.
+Volunteer and community service are crucial components of a strong application, showcasing your character and commitment to giving back to your community.
+Whether clinical or non-clinical, volunteering experiences—such as tutoring at a local community center, assisting at a church or nursing home, or serving as an EMT—can significantly enhance your application.

 Leadership